hackla-engage/engage-warc-test/CONTRIBUTING.md

 Pull Request Guidelines

 For specific git instructions, see GitHub workflow 101.
-Right now, we will not accept web page snapshots until this project has a review pipeline.
+Right now, we will not accept web page snapshots until this project has a parser review pipeline.

 Public Resources